Hollybank Woods, Emsworth, Hampshire.

 fauna, some of which are classified as red book status, nationally and

-fresh flush of butterfly on the wing in the woodland now.
+Summer days bring a varied flush of butterfly on the wing throughout the woodland..

 Brown Argus butterfly (Photo AB)